 *Notice that you can also make the activity scheduled to be visible at a specific date and time.

-- Due Date- Enter a due date and time for students if applicable.
+- Due Before- Enter a due date and time for students if applicable.

 - Do not allow student charting after due date- Select this check box if you do not want the students to be able to open the chart after the due date/time.
 If the instructor wants the students to review and fix their original work the instructor must come back and uncheck this box.